whoisjustinngo/tp/docs/DeveloperGuide.md

 * can save both address book data and user preference data in json format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).

+The `ScheduleStorage` component,
+* helps with the importing of the ics calendar.
+Application will take in ics Components, which will then be converted into Schedule model in this application.
+* adds schedules from ics component into `Schedule` in this application.

 ### Common classes